chrisdchristo/capsule-maven-plugin/README.md

 ## License

-This demo project is released under the [MIT license](http://opensource.org/licenses/MIT).
+This project is released under the [MIT license](http://opensource.org/licenses/MIT).